 - a.
 Painting which complies with these standards. - b.
 Installation of window air conditioners, television antennas, and other temporary mechanical equipment provided they cannot easily be seen from the street or are screened from view with shrubbery or appropriate fencing. - c.
-Repairs to walkways, patios, fences and driveways provided that the replacement materials match the original materials. - d.
-Replacement of missing or deteriorated siding, trim, roof shingles, porch flooring, steps, etc. provided that the replacements match the original materials. - e.
-Installation of storm windows and doors provided the trim color is white or matches trim color of the building, and the storm door is of the "full view" type. - f.
-Installation of gutters and downspouts provided the color matches the trim color of the building and is harmonious with the color of the roof ventilators and chimney caps. - g.
-Installation of house numbers, mailboxes, and porch light fixtures which are compatible and harmonious with the surrounding Exterior Features. - h.
-Alteration or restoration of a medium to dark gray or black asphalt shingle roof. - i.
-Alteration, restoration or erection of shutters or blinds which are original to the building or identical thereto. - j.
-Removal of aluminum awnings. - k.
-Removal of cinderblock walk and steps. - 1.
-Removal of storm doors and windows which do not feature panels or decorative work. - m.
+Installation of storm windows and doors provided the trim color is white or matches trim color of the building, and the storm door is of the "full view" type. - d.
+Installation of gutters and downspouts provided the color matches the trim color of the building and is harmonious with the color of the roof ventilators and chimney caps. - e.
+Installation of house numbers, mailboxes, and porch light fixtures which are compatible and harmonious with the surrounding Exterior Features. - f.
+Alteration of a medium to dark gray or black asphalt shingle roof. - g.
+Alteration or installation of shutters which are different from the original. - h.
+Removal of aluminum awnings. - i.
+Removal of cinderblock walk and steps. - j.
+Removal of storm doors and windows - k.
 Removal of metal storage buildings.